Getting Started

 Click on the green “Code” button, and copy the url for the repo.

 From RStudio, go File > New Project > Version Control > Git.
 Paste in the repo URL, provide a project directory name, and select the location for the project.
-Initialise the project when ready.
+Click Create Project

 First quarto doc